tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/cloudify/README.md

 After the installation is completed, the credentials will be stored on the file: /root/cfy-credentials.txt.

 You'll need to create a security group with the following ports opened: 22, 80, 5672, 8086, 9100, 9200, 9999, 53333.
 Also, if you plan to include clustering: 8300, 8301, 8500, 15432, 22000 and 53229.
+Our installers will open all those ports on firewalld at the end of the installation.

-Please note that this script will disable both firewalld and selinux.
-If you want you can install them back after this script finish its run.
+Please note that this script will disable selinux.

 # GENERAL REQUIREMENTS: